shihao-wen/Udacity-CV/Image Caption/README.md

 ## CNN Encoder
 The encoder is based on a Convolutional neural network that encodes an image into a compact representation.

 The CNN-Encoder is a **ResNet** (Residual Network).
 These kind of network help regarding to the vanishing and exploding gradient type of problems.
-The main idea relies on the use of <ins>skip connections</ins> which allows to take the activations from one layer and suddenly feed it to another layer, even much deeper in the neural network and using that, we can build ResNets which enables to train very deep networks.
-In this project I used the ResNet-152 pre-trained model, which among those available from PyTorch : https://pytorch.org/docs/master/torchvision/models.html , is the one that is performing best on the ImageNet dataset.
+The main idea relies on the use of skip connections which allows to take the activations from one layer and suddenly feed it to another layer, even much deeper in the neural network and using that, we can build ResNets which enables to train very deep networks.

-This might seem unrelated to judge the architecture to use in the encoder based on the accuracy on a totally different dataset, but what I found interesting is that in section **5.2.
-Evaluation Procedures** of the paper `Neural Image Caption Generation with Visual Attention (2015)`, the authors found that using more recent architectures such as GoogLeNet (Inception) (winner ILSVRC 2014) or Oxford VGG (3rd place ILSVRC 2014) can give a boost in performance over using the AlexNet (winner ILSVRC 2012).
-So encoder architecture matter !

 <!-- ![Encoder](images/encoder.png)-->
 <p align="center">